mvolkmann/blog/src/flutter.md

 The `curve` argument takes a `Curve` object that specifies an easing curve to use.`
 This controls the rate of change in an animation over its duration.

 See the {% aTargetBlank "https://api.flutter.dev/flutter/animation/Curves-class.html", "Curves" %}
 class for a graphical represenation of each of the built-in easing curves.
+In the page linked above, each curve has a play button.
+Clicking it animates movement along the curve and demonstrates how it would affect translation, rotation, scale, and opacity.
 Some easing curves bounce, meaning that the direction of the animation reverses at some point and then goes forward again, possibly multiple times.